JarenGlover/AngelList/README.md

 `$ time python job.py < input.json.old | jq '.' > top_ten.json.new
 `

-`real 13m3.826s user    0m9.367s sys 0m1.273s`
+`
+real	10m43.363s
+user	0m5.628s
+sys 	0m0.775s
+`

 My account processed 1000+ plus jobs so it takes a little time.
-Sorry with restructed later....use [numpy](http://www.numpy.org/) or something ...
+Sorry with restructured later....use [numpy](http://www.numpy.org/) or something ...

 Basic Flow of the application:
 1. Parse the input file to verify it is an legit JSON struture